Mar 11, 2020

 This date in history is very significant because it represents the first time our government attached importance to the work of funeral professionals.
 The fact remains, even with a national day, funeral directors are largely unrecognized by our culture.
 Many people outside of the profession are unaware of the different characteristics and personality traits one must possess in order to be a funeral director.
 An even greater number of people are unfamiliar with the many sacrifices funeral directors make on a daily basis in an effort to provide the highest level of support to families in need.
 The video below is just a snapshot of all the different ways funeral directors extend themselves to others 100%, often donating services, giving back to their communities and stepping up when a major crisis occurs.

-Here at ASD, we know that funeral service community is made up of some of the most dedicated and kind-hearted people one could ever meet.
+Here at ASD, we know that funeral service community is made up of some of the most dedicated and kind-hearted people on the planet.
 We feel honored to serve such an incredible profession.
-We believe in doing everything we can to raise awareness and to show our appreciation for one of the hardest working groups of people you'll ever meet.
+We believe in doing everything we can to raise awareness and to show our appreciation for one of the hardest working groups of people you’ll ever meet.
 In honor of National Funeral Directors and Morticians Recognition Day, we wanted to shine a spotlight on what makes funeral directors special.

 Here are 16 Character Traits that Define Funeral Service Professionals